 How to Torrent Safely: Use a VPN

-If you do opt for NordVPN, check out our guide to torrenting with NordVPN.
-However, in all cases the process is pretty much the same: you go to the website of the VPN provider you like and sign up.
+Whichever one you go for, the process is pretty much the same: you go to the website of the VPN provider you like and sign up.
 Any of the best VPN services we recommend will have some kind of money-back guarantee, so you’ve nothing to lose.

 Once you’ve signed up and the VPN client is installed on your device, make sure to switch the VPN on.
 All of this is pointless if you don’t do this, so make sure you do.
 Once it’s working, surf to your favorite torrent site and find the movie or show that you like.

 Click on it, download it using uTorrent or another download client and simply wait.
 Whatever you do, don’t mess with the VPN while this is going on or you’ll get caught (also read our best VPN for uTorrent guide).
 We also have BitTorrent VPN and Pirate Bay VPN guides, in case these are your go-to torrent sites.

 Once the file is on your computer, you can either leave the torrent to seed with the VPN on or disengage the VPN if you’ve removed the file.
 Then, make yourself some popcorn and watch your movie.

 - Sign up to the VPN of your choice

 - Make sure to turn it on, then surf to a torrent site